thatmarvin/express-dryroutes/README.md

 }
 ```

-- `path`: _Required_.
+- `path`: _required_.
 This is used to generate all URLs.
-- `regexp`: _Optional_.
+- `regexp`: _optional_.
 The same regex object that gets passed into Express routes.
-- `handlers`: _Required_.
+- `handlers`: _required_.
 Method names correspond to 'app.get/post/all/…()' as keys, and a middleware function or an array of middleware functions as values
-- `https`: _Optional_.
+- `https`: _optional_.
 Defaults to `false`.
 If truthy, the _generated_ url will be in https (use `enforceHttps` to set up automatic redirect).
-- `enforceHttps`: _Optional_.
+- `enforceHttps`: _optional_.
 Defaults to `false`.
 Sets up an automatic 301 redirect from http to https; automatically assumes that `https` is true.

 #### Example: